 So, what is required?
 A comprehensive, economic charging infrastructure that comes with the following features: a wealth of charging spots wherever users park their cars for extended periods of time.
 This allows even those with smaller-capacity batteries to complete most of their trips with renewables.
 At the same time, during their average idle time of 22 hours/day, vehicles can become intelligent extensions of the power grid.
 This is a key aspect for smart grid functionality and the further proliferation of renewable energy.

-Access to clean electricity, anywhere
+Access to clean electricity, everywhere

 – supplied by a driver’s provider of choice or generated by their own installation.
 Few would doubt that the future is all about clean, green energy.
 For maximum sustainability, however, electric vehicles need to be able to source such green power wherever they go, without exception.
 And users should be free to pick their preferred supplier.
 Ideally, they might even charge electricity generated by their own set-up – even when they are far from home.